-Korčula has a small but mighty old town, stacked up in layers like a wedding cake.
+Korčula has a small but mighty old town, a little Dubrovnik, stacked up in layers like a wedding cake.
 It’s small and easy to cover on foot (albeit filled with tons of stairs), and it’s edged with a beautiful pathway along the water, lined with nice restaurants and cafes.

 This might be heresy, but I think I like Korčula’s old town more than Dubrovnik’s.

-Korčula is one of the rumored homes of Marco Polo — and the people of Korčula lean into this legend, while noting that technically there are no historic records, so we don’t even know if he came from Korčula, Venice, or somewhere else entirely.
+Korčula is the rumored birthplace of Marco Polo — and the people of Korčula lean into this legend, while noting that technically there are no historic records, so we don’t even know if he came from Korčula, Venice, or somewhere else entirely.

 Have Unique Tapas at Lole Wine Bar

 If you’ve spent any amount of time along Croatia’s Dalmatian coast, you know that menus tend to offer the same appetizers over and over: marinated anchovies, octopus salad, pršut, cheese, marinated shrimp.
 (As I write this, I’ve been on the Dalmatian Coast for more than a month.
 I can recite that menu by heart.)